ADORSYS-GIS/webank-BankAccount/Docs/Architecture_DAS.md

 *   **Docker Image:** Shows the creation of a Docker image containing the application.
 *   **Container Registry:** Represents the storage of the Docker image in a registry (e.g., AWS ECR).

+#### Deployment with GitOps

+The deployment of DAS to the Kubernetes environment is managed using a GitOps approach.
+This involves storing all Kubernetes configuration files (deployments, services, etc.) in a Git repository, which serves as the single source of truth for the desired state of the application.
+A GitOps operator continuously monitors this repository and automatically applies any changes to the cluster.
+This pull-based deployment strategy enhances security and simplifies rollbacks.
+(Refer to the "GitOps in Kubernetes for DAS" section below for a detailed explanation.)

 #### Deployment Process Diagram (GitOps)